sternSargentRA/pyTM/Docs/source/seppo/D_Evans_model.rst

 Because the government is choosing sequentially, it is convenient to take :math:`G_t` as a state variable at :math:`t` and to regard the time :math:`t` government as choosing :math:`(\tau_{t+1}, G_{t+1})` subject to constraint :eq:`ES_govt_budget_sequential`.

-To express the notion of a credible government plan concisely, we expand the strategy space by also adding :math:`J_t` itself as a state variable and allow policies to take the following recursive forms.
+To express the notion of a credible government plan concisely, we expand the strategy space by also adding :math:`J_t` itself as a state variable and allowing policies to take the following recursive forms.
 [9]_

 Regard :math:`J_0` as an a discounted present value promised to the Ramsey planner and take it as an initial condition.